natachaS/kickjunior/README.md

     '49834938498394839483984938493493': 'tywin'
   };
 ```
-Future iterations : Add a database, use callbacks to differentiate between an error and an actual result and represent both in different colors for example.
+Future iterations: Add a database, use callbacks to differentiate between an error and an actual result and represent both in different colors for example.